 - A minimum of 30 credits

 - A minimum of eight graded one-semester courses of 3 units each.
-At least five of the eight courses must be offered by the Department of Political Science, and only two of the courses can be undergraduate courses.
+At least five of the eight courses must be offered by the Department of Political Science.

 - Three full terms of tuition must be paid (e.g. Fall, Spring and Summer I/II, or Fall, Spring, Fall).
 The enrollment cap is 12 units of graduate credit per semester.